-The 5 most common mistakes that couples make when planning a destination wedding.
+The 5 most common mistakes planning a destination wedding.

 Tip: There is an incredible amount of wedding planners in the Riviera Maya in a wide range of pricing when it comes to their consulting and/or planning fees.
 Many planners will charge a fee based on the number of guests and experience.
 When you are looking for a destination wedding planner, ensure that the planner speaks the same language or will understand what you envision, has a strong base in the area, solid reviews or references, and can offer customization without hiring added outside providers.
 Hiring a one-stop-shop, multi-specialist planner, is a wise choice that can execute a seamless and memorable event.

 - Not having a Contingency Plan.
 The most overlooked element in planning a destination wedding is to ensure that the location has covered areas or protection against bad weather, with space for all guests.
 If it doesn’t, plan on incorporating expenses for tents and structures in your overall budget.
 I’ve seen and heard couples fall in love with sites without having a plan “B,” in place.
 Days before the event, guests were freaking out because the weather forecasted showers.
 Proper scouting and planning ensures that the floor plans for plan “A,” or plan “B,” are well communicated and designed in advance.

 Tip: Ask to see photos of the plan “B,” and make sure you are happy with the spaces.
 Do your guests fit well into the plan “B,” space?

 My experience: Ask the venue what they have in place in case of loss of power.
 This can happen in the Caribbean and it happened to me!
 The venue didn’t have a backup generator when a storm came quickly, rumbling through in late January.
 The venue lost almost all of its power!
 Luckily, we had a provider bring in a generator.
 In the end, the guests had a lovely celebration, in a setting filled with romantic candlelight.